OctopusSamples/SpaceCloner/README.md

 # Versions Supported

+It _should_ work with any Octopus version `3.4` or higher.
+It was developed by testing against a version running `2020.x`.
+Take from that what you will.

+The key factor here is the difference in version between the source server and destination server.
 The closer the source and destination are in versions, the better the chance for success.
 Big jumps, such as going from `4.0.4` to `2020.2.6` have a small chance of success.
 Small jumps, going from `2020.1` to `2020.2` have a much, much, much better chance.

 This script does its best to exclude items found in newer versions of Octopus that are not in older versions.